iamjpg/js-c/README.md

 They have corresponding CSS Module files available if you feel like updating styles (located in `src/css-modules`).

 Lastly, Redux has been stubbed out in this implementation.
-While you could use React Hooks to implement this interface, we'd like for you to use Redux as your state.
+While you could use React Hooks to implement this interface, we'd like for you to use Redux as your state/store.
 All neccessary files have been stubbed in `src/redux`.

 ## Directions